jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 ### PREVIOUS versions

 Unlocking I/O's is transfered from RESET to WARM.
-Thus, by redirecting WARM, you can add I/O's configuration of your application before unlock them.
+Thus, by redirecting WARM, you can add I/O's configuration of your application before unlocking.

 The structure of primary DEFERred words as KEY,EMIT,CR,WARM... is modified,